harvardadvocate/main-website/src/pages/content/nothing.md

- It was via this ritual that I drank in the swaggering waltzes of *South Pacific, *the stumbling chromatics of *Evita, *the raunchy vamps of *Cabaret. *I sat on that couch and absorbed *Cats’* psychedelic pulsing, let *West Side Story*’s gleaming sincerity wash over me.
-I chomped through the bouncing pitter-patter of *My Fair Lady, *slurped down the 70s New-Yorkisms of *A Chorus Line*, chewed up the ominous reverberation of *The Secret Garden, *swallowed whole the gentle warbles of *Godspell.*
+ It was via this ritual that I drank in the swaggering waltzes of *South Pacific*, the stumbling chromatics of *Evita*, the raunchy vamps of *Cabaret*.
+I sat on that couch and absorbed *Cats*’ psychedelic pulsing, let *West Side Story*’s gleaming sincerity wash over me.
+I chomped through the bouncing pitter-patter of *My Fair Lady*, slurped down the 70s New-Yorkisms of *A Chorus Line*, chewed up the ominous reverberation of *The Secret Garden*, swallowed whole the gentle warbles of *Godspell*.